 These provisions would appear to discriminate against psychological injuries and make it more difficult for workers to qualify for compensation.
 There has been a dramatic increase in psychological claims brought in the workplace in recent years with far more recognition of this type of condition and awareness of symptoms.
 It is a difficult and complex area of personal injuries law which requires experienced legal representation, with the lawyers requiring empathy and a steely determination.

-If you require any further information about workers compensation claims in QLD or NSW, please do not hesitate to contact Department Manager Kelli Costin on direct line 07 5506 8220, Freecall 1800 621 071 or email: firstname.lastname@example.org for a free initial consultation and discuss our ‘no win no fee’ terms.
+If you require any further information about workers compensation claims in QLD or NSW, please do not hesitate to contact Department Manager Kelli Costin on direct line 07 5506 8220, Freecall 1800 621 071 or email: email@example.com for a free initial consultation and to discuss our ‘no win no fee’ service.
 We have a dedicated team of lawyers who specialise in this area of law and practice exclusively in personal injury claims.